ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

 * Instantiating the ``BlackBox`` and interfacing ``RegField`` entries
 * Setting up a chip ``Top`` and ``Config`` that use the peripheral

-Adding a Verilog blackbox resource file
+Adding a Verilog Blackbox Resource File
 ---------------------------------------

 As before, it is possible to incorporate peripherals as part of your